-Where is Linda Valencia Now in 2020?
-Jesse Valencia Mother Today
+Linda Valencia: Where is Jesse Valencia's Mom Now?

 Where is Linda Valencia Now?

 Born on October 19, 1959, Linda attended Boyle County High School in 1974 and left in 1977.
 Although she attended school in Danville, Kentucky, her hometown is Perryville.
-Linda went on to study being a pharmacy technician at the National College of Business and Tech at Lexington, Kentucky.
+She then went on to study being a pharmacy technician at the National College of Business and Tech in Lexington, Kentucky.

-Currently, she appears to live in Danville as well.
-Linda is divorced, according to her Facebook profile.
-However, she has two daughters, Maria and Rachel.
-Linda has three grandchildren.
+Currently, Linda appears to happily residing in Danville as well.
+She is divorced, according to her Facebook profile, which was actually last active in 2019.
+However, we can positively that she has two loving daughters, Maria and Rachel, along with at least three grandchildren.
 Ariana Elizabeth Arnold is her granddaughter, while Christopher and Braidon are her grandsons.
-You can check out a picture that Linda has with her grandchildren, below.
+You can check out a picture that she has with them, below.

-Mercer fair and horse show with the kids.
-Lupe won 1st place with this baby.
-He's still a great trainer after all these years.

-Linda is 60 years old now and goes by the nickname, Daisy.
+Linda is in her 60s at the moment and goes by the nickname, Daisy.
 She also has Baugh listed as her other name.
-Despite having a life of her own now, and an extended family she loves, Linda has not forgotten her deceased son, Jesse.
-It is clear that the mother still loves the boy who was taken away in an untimely manner.
-On her profile, she says, “He chose to live his life to the fullest, and he loved God with all his Heart and soul.
+Though we should mention that despite having a life of her own now, and an extended family she loves, Linda has not forgotten her deceased son, Jesse.
+It is clear that the mother still loves the boy who was taken away untimely in one of the worst ways imaginable.
+On her profile, she once said, “He chose to live his life to the fullest, and he loved God with all his Heart and soul.
 He died at the age of 23.
 He is with God now in Heaven.
 Waiting for me to come and be with him and God for all eternity.
 What a beautiful thought.”
 You can check out an image Linda posted in memory of Jesse.

-I did the interview for the new documentary about Jesse today.
-It was a lot harder than I thought it would be.
-I…